-The Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA) will assess applicants for funding primarily on the basis of the information provided in the Application Form.
-FaHCSIA may use information about an applicant that is, or becomes known to FaHCSIA in the course of FaHCSIA's business, as well as any publicly available information.
+The Department of Social Services (DSS) will assess applicants for funding primarily on the basis of the information provided in the Application Form.
+DSS may use information about an applicant that is, or becomes known to DSS in the course of DSS's business, as well as any publicly available information.

 Decisions on the parameters and methodology for assessment of applications will be final.